eggheadio-projects/egghead-egghead-talks-designing-for-inclusive-user-experience/README.md

 ### Make Your Website Keyboard Accessible & Add Visual Focus

 Some users only use a keyboard to navigate a website by using the `Tab` key.
-These users might have dexterity issues or they might be using a screen reader.
+These users might have dexterity issues, or they might be using a screen reader.

 You need to make sure that every element a user can interact with can receive visual focus, an indicator that this element is clickable.